nadiahashe/cypress/README.md

-# Cypress Framework for ev.com Portal
+# Cypress Framework for EV

 ## Description